 Then if Reachable is True, then you can package up your message.

 And once you have your message, you can call Send Message with that dictionary.

-So let's sum up what we've talked
+So let's sum up what we've talked about for WatchConnectivity.

 The first thing you want to do is you want to set up your session.

 To check those properties, you look at the session state.

 And once everything is okay, once you know there's a paired Watch, once you know your Apple Watch app is installed, you can start communicating.

 The first type of communication is background transfers.

 We offer three types.
 The first type is application context.
 This is for the single set of really interesting information that your app has for the other side.
 Or if you need to queue up content, you can use user info transfer or file transfer.
 In addition to background transfers, you can use interactive messaging for live communication.
 So that's WatchConnectivity.
 It allows device-to-device communication between your apps.
 And we are excited to see what you do with this API to get content back and forth and provide better user experiences.

 Next, we're going to talk about NSURLSession briefly.